abdellatif-147/PaySky/README.md

 I've divide everything into files to be more organized

+# how to run your solution :

+just open products.html file

 ### `JS file`

 i used Vanilla JS and DOM Manipulation to build this page without any framework as per your requirement